WilliamAshley2019/DCOffsetremover/README.md

  ## Overview

 This is a lightweight,  **DC Offset Remover** audio plugin built with the JUCE framework.
-It effectively removes unwanted DC offset and subsonic frequencies using selectable filter topologies, while providing detailed real-time metering and an optional waveform visualizer for precise signal analysis.
+It effectively removes unwanted DC offset and subsonic frequencies using selectable filter topologies, while providing detailed real-time metering and an optional waveform visualizer for signal analysis.

 The plugin processes mono or stereo audio with **zero latency**, minimal CPU usage, and true bypass capability.
 It is ideal for mixing, mastering, tracking, vinyl restoration, podcasting, and live sound applications where clean, centered audio signals are essential.